Skip to main content

 Nexus Repository 2 - Upgrade Agent Capability

-1. Under to Administration → Capabilities, select New under the Capabilities tab.
+1. Under to Settings → Capabilities, select New under the Capabilities tab.

 2. Select Upgrade Agent as the capability type and the Enabled checkbox.